 \section{Introduction}

 The family of layered honeycomb spin-$\frac12$ magnetic materials has attracted considerable interest.
 In particular, the ruthenate $\alpha$-RuCl$_3$ with local moments derived from $4d$ orbitals in Ru has been identified~\cite{Banerjee,Jackelli} as the closest proximate to the Kitaev Hamiltonian ${\cal H}_K$~\cite{kitaev}.
-Measurements of its thermal transport properties have played a central role in illuminating the extent to which predictions based on ${\cal H}_K$ agree with experiment~\cite{Leahy,rucl3osc}\cite{liuKhaliullin}.Recent investigations have focussed on the whether the thermal Hall conductivity $\kappa_{xy}$ exhibits half-quantization~\cite{matsuda,rucl3pthe}, as well as on the emergence below 4 K of oscillations in the thermal conductivity $\kappa_{xx}$~\cite{rucl3osc}.
-Interest in similar layered, honeycomb spin-$\frac12$ materials has grown apace.
-In the cobaltate BaCo$_2$(AsO$_4$)$_2$ (BCAO), the local moments based on Co-$3d$ orbitals undergo a sharp transition to a zig-zag state at the N\'{e}el temperature $T_{\rm N}$ = 5.4 K~\cite{neutron1977,neutron2018}.
+The low-temperature thermal transport properties have played a central role in illuminating the extent to which predictions based on ${\cal H}_K$ agree with experiment~\cite{Leahy,rucl3osc,matsuda,rucl3pthe,liuKhaliullin}.
+Interest has extended to related layered, honeycomb spin-$\frac12$ materials.
+In the cobaltate BaCo$_2$(AsO$_4$)$_2$ (BCAO), the local moments based on Co-$3d$ orbitals undergo a sharp transition to a zig-zag state at the N\'{e}el temperature $T_{\rm N}$ = 5.4 K~\cite{neutron1977,regnault1978,neutron2018}.
 In its magnetic, thermal and crystallographic properties, BCAO shares many features with $\alpha$-RuCl$_3$.
-Hence it has emerged as a system of strong interest in the subfield of Kitaev magnets~\cite{liuKhaliullin,tong,collin,shiyan,winter2022,abinitio,xymodel,pressure,intermediate2024,THz}.
+A number of recent reports have compared their magnetic and transport properties~\cite{liuKhaliullin,tong,collin,shiyan,winter2022,abinitio,xymodel,pressure,intermediate2024,THz}.

 In the case of BCAO, the theoretical and experimental investigations appear to favor a $J_1$-$J_3$, $XXZ$ Hamiltonian instead of the Kitaev Hamiltonian~\cite{abinitio,collin,winter2022,xymodel,pressure,intermediate2024}.
 Below $T_{\rm N}$, the spins in BCAO exhibit a helical magnetic texture in the $ab$-plane.
 The spins, nominally aligned along the $b$-axis, exhibit a spiral structure with axis parallel to ${\bf a}^*$.
-In an in-plane magnetic field $\bf H$, the spins are polarized to a ferrimagnetic colinear pattern above $H_{\rm c1}$.
-Long-range magnetic order is suppressed at the critical field $H_{\rm c2}$~\cite{neutron1977}\cite{neutron2018}\cite{collin}.
-The transition at the lower field $H_{\rm c1}\sim 0.2$ T has been investigated by magnetization and terahertz spectroscopy experiments~\cite{tong,collin,shiyan}.
+In an in-plane magnetic field $\bf H$, the spins are polarized in a ferrimagnetic, colinear pattern above a field $H_{\rm c1}\sim 0.2$ T. Long-range magnetic order is suppressed at the critical field $H_{\rm c2}= 0.5$ T~\cite{neutron1977}\cite{neutron2018}\cite{collin}.
+The transition at the lower field $H_{\rm c1}$ has been investigated by magnetization and terahertz spectroscopy experiments~\cite{tong,collin,shiyan}.
 A recent study combining angular dependence of magnetization and dilatometry suggests an intermediate phase appears before the spins are fully polarized~\cite{intermediate2024}.
-Another thermal transport experiment measured down to subKelvin temperatures supports the KQSL picture, yet other theoretical proposal attribute it to a Dirac spin liquid phase~\cite{shiyan}.
+Another thermal transport experiment measured down to subKelvin temperatures supports the KQSL picture, yet other theoretical proposal attribute it to a Dirac spin liquid phase~\cite{shiyan,bose2023proximate}.